 standing at cascade du dard waterfall base

 – Always research the Chamonix trails that you plan on hiking.
-Obviously during summer time there is a lot more hikes to do with less snow but weather is a massive factor here so make sure safety is your number one priority.
+During summer time there are a lot more hikes as options but weather is a massive factor here so make sure safety is your number one priority.

 – If you have any questions check with the High Mountain Office (Office de Haute Montagne).
 They will be able to tell you what trails are open and safe to hike.
 In addition The Office of Tourism (Office de Tourisme) in Chamonix centre is helpful for any general questions.
 They also have hiking and trail maps.